nasa-gibs/onearth/src/modules/time_service/utils/README.md

 ## `oe_scrape_time.py` -- Database regeneration tool

-This tool will first search for the bucket's S3 Inventory CSV logs.
-If the CSV logs are present, it will grab the most recent CSV log, and parse the csv file to generate time service entries for each layer.
-If no S3 Inventory data exists, the tool scrapes the bucket containing MRF imagery and generates time service entries for each layer.
+This tool will first check whether the s3_inventory option has been flagged.
+If the -i flag is present, the tool will search for the bucket's S3 Inventory CSV logs.
+If the CSV logs are present, it will parse the most recent CSV file to generate time service entries for each layer.
+If no S3 Inventory data exists or the -i flag isn't declared.
+The tool scrapes the bucket containing MRF imagery and generates time service entries for each layer.

 #### S3 Inventory